2xs/dec/README.md

    see src/DEC1/README.md

-## Building the language specification
+## Building documentation and language specification

 * run './make2file' to create the Makefile, then 'make' to build the project

 * run './makedoc' to generate the pdf documentation (in doc, requires pdflatex) and the coqdoc html documentation (in coqdoc)

-## Building DEC1, inclusive of case study and tests
+## Building DEC1

   go to src/DEC1/ and run 'make'